 - Stress reduction.

-Alcoholism in veterans is a problem today, just as it was a problem in the past.
-Since the mid-1980s, the U.S. military has had programs and policies in place to moderate alcohol use among active-duty military and veterans, but they have been administered inconsistently and alcohol use remains a problem for active servicemembers and veterans alike.1
+Alcoholism in Veterans is a problem today, just as it was a problem in the past.
+Since the mid-1980s, the U.S. military has had programs and policies in place to moderate alcohol use among active-duty military and Veterans, but they have been administered inconsistently and alcohol use remains an issue for active service members and Veterans alike.1

 Binge drinking, a risk factor for alcohol use disorders, is high in the military service.
-In 2015, data showed that about 1/3 of servicemembers were binge drinkers.2 Even more (over 1/3) met the criteria for hazardous drinking or potential alcohol use disorder.2
+In 2015, data showed that about one-third of service members were binge drinkers.2 Even more than a third met the criteria for hazardous drinking or potential alcohol use disorder.2

 Alcohol, PTSD, and Veterans’ Mental Health

 Alcohol and Veterans’ mental health issues share a bidirectional relationship.
 That is, alcohol use has the potential to create new mental health symptoms or make existing symptoms worse, and someone with a mental health issue might use alcohol to cope with their symptoms.3 Alcohol may reduce symptoms at first, but it tends to worsen the problem over time.3

 One mental health condition linked to high rates of alcohol use is post-traumatic stress disorder (PTSD).
 People who experience traumas are more prone to have issues with alcohol, and people who abuse alcohol are more likely to endure traumas.3 With the elevated risk of experiencing trauma and culture of alcohol in the military, PTSD and alcohol abuse in Veterans is a serious problem in the U.S.

 The connection between PTSD and alcohol abuse is strong.
 Consider that:3

 - As many as 80% of Vietnam Veterans seeking treatment for PTSD also have alcohol use disorders.